• Skip to primary navigation

 Instructions

-• Bake in preheated oven until the top is golden brown and the potatoes are tender all the way through, 55-60 minutes.
+• Bake in preheated oven until the top is golden brown and the potatoes are tender all the way through, about 1 hour.

 • Facebook